At Smurfit Kappa our certified and verified chain of custody is proof sustainability is in every fibre of our business.

 Since the end of 2014 we purchase and produce 100% of our fibres under a FSC®, PEFC™ or SFI™ certified Chain of Custody system and require this from our suppliers, too.

 In 2014 we reached the potential to label 97% of the paper based packaging that we produce in the Group according to FSC®.

-Currently in 2015 we are working to actually deliver at least 90% of our products as certified.
+In 2016 we achieved our target to deliver at least 90% of our products as certified.